guardian/pluto-storagetier/README.md

 You can see this being set up in [Main.scala](online_archive/src/main/Main.scala).

 Once initiated, it will connect to rabbitMQ and declare a queue with a specific name.
-This name is shared between all instances, so we have a single queue for the app that recives messages from all the different exchanges (including our own, and our own retries).
+This name is shared between all instances, so we have a single queue for the app that receives messages from all the different exchanges (including our own, and our own retries).

 The logic in `MessageProcessor` takes care of routing an incoming message to the correct `MessageProcessor` instance,